01 Jun Get Your Lawn Drinking Its Nutrients

 It is becoming clear that alternatives to traditional granular fertilizers exist today.
 Advanced research and new technology have led to the development of liquid fertilizers worthy of serious consideration.

 It all starts with the indisputable fact that lawns do not eat their nutrients…they drink them.
 Imagine then that you could opt for a fertilizer that is easier to apply, is effective over a wider soil pH range, and requires less product and less work.
-Lawnifi™, a cutting-edge liquid fertilizer, even reduces the age-old problems associated with ionic nutrient lockup.
-Lawnifi also boasts many other clear advantages.
+LawnifiTM, a cutting-edge liquid fertilizer, even reduces the age-old problems associated with ionic nutrient lockup.
+Check out the New Lawn Starter Box, Spring Fertilizer Box and Annual Fertilizer Subscription below.
+Lawnifi is also available in the Summer Fertilizer Box and Fall Fertilizer Box (not represented below).
+Lawnifi boasts many other clear advantages discussed throughout this article.

 It is worth noting that the original fertilizers were basic manure from livestock or burned ash spread over fields.
 Luckily, homeowners today have many less primitive and less odorous options at their disposal.
 Synthetic granular and liquid fertilization products are either dry coated granules of individual elemental compounds mixed together in a bag or water-soluble elemental compounds mixed together in a bottle.

 Regardless of the delivery method, these products focus primarily on delivering the three big nutrients that plants need, as denoted by the three numbers you see on bags and bottles of fertilizer, representing the % of each element present in the formulation.